do-me/wikipedia-locations/README.md

 ## PRs
 Happily excepted!

+## To Dos
-If anyone find's the time, feel free to include all other language dumps!
+- include all other language dumps
+- add a tooltip function (not possible with pydeck but by directly using deck.gl) to open the respective article

 ## Screenshots of the full map
 ![image](https://github.com/do-me/wikipedia-locations/assets/47481567/720a8c4e-00e5-4300-b53d-96323d0c1bb5)